nutjob-laboratories/erk/README.txt

 **Ərk** is being developed with Python 3.7 on Windows 10, and Python 3.8.5 on Linux Mint.

-To run properly on Linux, the latest version of all required software is recommended.  __**If you are running Debian or a Debian-variant (such as Mint, Ubuntu, Xubuntu, etc) you must install PyQt5 and qt5reactor from pip!
-If you install these from the standard repo Ərk will not function!**__
+To run properly on Linux, the latest version of all required software is recommended.  __**If you are running Debian or a Debian-variant (such as Mint, Ubuntu, Xubuntu, etc) you can install PyQt5 and qt5reactor with pip, or by [downloading Ərk with included requirements](https://github.com/nutjob-laboratories/erk/raw/master/downloads/erk-latest-linux.zip) and installing the .debs yourself!
+If you install PyQt5 and qt5reactor from the standard repo Ərk will not function!**__

 # Install

 First, make sure that all the requirements are installed.
 Next, [download **Ərk**](https://github.com/nutjob-laboratories/erk/raw/master/downloads/erk-latest.zip).
 Extract the zipfile to a directory of your choice using your favorite archive/zip program.
 Open a command prompt, navigate to the directory you extracted **Ərk** to, and type:

   python erk.py

 Hit enter, and **Ərk** will start up!
 Enter the hostname or IP address of the server you'd like to connect to, or click the "Servers" tab and select a server from the built-in list.

 **Ərk** does not need to be "installed" to any specific directory to run; it will run from any directory it is extracted to.

 To make things easier, Windows users can create a shortcut to **Ərk** so all you have to do is double click to start chatting.
 There are many tutorials on how to do this online; a good place to start is [right here](https://therenegadecoder.com/code/how-to-make-a-python-script-shortcut-with-arguments/).

+# Install with Linux requirements
+If you're running a Linux distribution with `apt-get`, you can [download **Ərk** with the basic requirements included](https://github.com/nutjob-laboratories/erk/raw/master/downloads/erk-latest-linux.zip).
+Included with in the zip are the following [.deb](https://en.wikipedia.org/wiki/Deb_%28file_format%29) files:

+ - `python3-pyqt5_5.15.2+dfsg-3_i386.deb` ([PyQt5](https://www.riverbankcomputing.com/software/pyqt/) for amd64)
+ - `python3-pyqt5_5.15.2+dfsg-3_amd64.deb` ([PyQt5](https://www.riverbankcomputing.com/software/pyqt/) for i386)
+ - `python3-twisted_20.3.0-4_all.deb` ([Twisted](https://twistedmatrix.com/))
+ - `python3-qt5reactor_0.6.1-1_all.deb` ([qt5reactor](https://github.com/twisted/qt5reactor))

+All files were downloaded from [pkgs.org](https://pkgs.org/).
+Python3 is not included, and should be installed.
+If you're trying to install **Ərk** on a 64-bit computer, open a terminal in the directory you unzipped **Ərk** to, and execute:

+`$ sh install_requirements_amd64.sh`

+This will install all the downloaded .deb files with `apt-get` (which will probably require you to enter your password).
+If you're not comfortable executing a script that someone you've never met wrote (and I wouldn't blame you), you can manually install the .debs; that's all the script does.

+If you're installing **Ərk** on a 32-bit computer, execute:

+`$ sh install_requirements_i386.sh`

+The reason why this is necessary is because the Debian repos (at least the ones in stock Linux Mint, Ubuntu, and Debian) have older version of PyQt5 and qt5reactor which **Ərk** can't work with.
+The included versions should work and allow **Ərk** to run in all its glory :-)

 # Usage
 ```